Pumpkin Coffee Cake with Crumb Topping

 pumpkin crumb coffee cake

 Perfectly acceptable for breakfast, snack, or dessert, today’s pumpkin coffee cake is a must make during the fall season.
 Heavy on the crumb topping, this is a fall version of my New York-style crumb cake and tastes just like my pumpkin crumb cake muffins but in cake form.
+We love it so much, we also created a cookie version with these pumpkin crumb cake cookies!
 It’s bursting with pumpkin flavor and will have you racing to the kitchen table any morning of the week!
 Not to mention, it’s the perfect treat to serve on Thanksgiving morning as a prelude to all the pumpkin pie in the evening (see my complete list of 30+ make-ahead Thanksgiving breakfast ideas for even more inspiration).

 And if you’re looking for dessert, this pumpkin crumb cake is perfectly acceptable or you may love my regular pumpkin cake instead.
 For even more inspiration, here are my 30+ best pumpkin dessert recipes.